coolbutuseless/fastpng/README.md

 `{fastpng}`

-- Provides explicit support for images as rasters, native rasters, numeric arrays (RGBA, RGB, and Grayscale) and indexed images
+- Provides explicit support for R images stored as
+  - rasters
+  - native rasters,
+  - numeric arrays (RGBA, RGB, and Grayscale), with values in the range
+    \[0,1\]
+  - integer arrays (RGBA, RGB, and Grayscale), with values in the range
+    \[0, 255\] for 8bit PNGs, and \[0,65535\] for 16bit PNGs
+  - indexed images with a palette
+  - `raw()` vectors with pixel data in row-major packed pixel format e.g. `RGBARGBARGBA...`
 - 8-bits-per-colour supported for all image types (except ‘raw’)
 - 16-bits-per-colour supported
   - read/write with arrays
-  - read into raster and nativeraster (with only 8 bits used)
+  - read into raster, nativeraster and raw (with only 8 bits precision)
 - Flags to configure reading of PNG
   - gamma correction
 - Flags to configure writing of PNG